 - Average rainfall: 39 millimeters (1.5 inches)

 How to Pack for Your Trip

 - February in Paris is usually chilly or briskly cold, and temperatures sometimes stubbornly linger at frozen or even below.
 Sudden showers and brief spells of slushy snow are not uncommon.
-It's essential that you stock your suitcase with plenty of warm sweaters and socks, coats, and scarves, as well as a hat that will protect your ears.
+It's essential that you stock your suitcase with plenty of warm sweaters and socks, coats, and scarves, as well as a hat that will protect your ears from icy winds.

 - Although heavy rains are less common in February, the city is well-known for its erratic and sudden downpours.
 So packing an umbrella that can withstand a wet, gusty day is definitely a must.

 - Make sure to pack a good pair of waterproof shoes.
 Shoes with good tread are important because the streets can be slick and icy in February.
 When there is snow, it tends to melt when it hits the ground, creating an annoying slush.
 Avoid high heels and dress shoes when walking around the city in February.

 - Bring a pair of good gloves to make sure you don't let cold hands distract you from the sights.